 We are creating the first draft of a plan that SAGE can adopt to address anti-Black and other forms of racism and discrimination by identifying and changing institutional actions and characteristics that contribute to inequity and exclusivity in seismology.
 This plan is a work-in-progress and will be open to publicly collected and shared feedback from the community once it is released.
 A few example actions from this draft plan include:

 There has been a lot of previous work done to address racism and DEI in geosciences, especially work done by people of color.
 These resources continue to guide our efforts.

 SAGE joins AGU in signing on to “A Call to Action for an Anti-Racist Science Community from Geoscientists of Color: Listen, Act, Lead” and encourages its members and member institutions to read and support this call from academics of color in the geosciences as well as this additional call to action: “Call for a Robust Anti-Racism Plan for The Geosciences.”

 We encourage input and discussions about how we can make science and seismology a safer, more equitable and just endeavor, and we want the community to know that we are committed to this ongoing process.

-Learn more about ongoing Justice, Equity, Diversity and Inclusion efforts at IRIS.
+Learn more about ongoing Justice, Equity, Diversity and Inclusion efforts at SAGE.